aws-samples/mainframe-data-utilities/README.md

 1. Occurs for non-group data elements are not detected by the copybook parser yet.
 2. Multi-layout files are not supported.
 Redefines statements are ignored.
 3. File layouts defined inside Cobol programas are not supported.
+4. Packing statement not considered when defined before the PIC clause.
-4. The file's logical record length is the sum of all field sizes.
+5. The file's logical record length is the sum of all field sizes.
 This means that in some cases the calculation may result in a size that is smaller than the physical file definition.

 ## Getting started